 I write about issues that might not be child-friendly.
 Please be aware of this.
 I also use profanity from time to time and I allow the use of profanity in the comment section.
 Any butt-hurt comment about language will be ignored, and if warranted, ridiculed.

 The Life and Times of Bruce Gerencser is not a democracy where anyone has a right to say whatever they want.
 This is my personal blog and I reserve the right to approve or not approve any comment.
 When a comment or a commenter is abusive towards the community of people who read this blog, I reserve the right to ban the commenter.

 If you can be respectful, decent, and thoughtful, your comment will always be approved.
 Unfortunately, there are many people — Evangelical/Fundamentalist Christians in particular — who have a hard time playing well with others.
 They often use a passive-aggressive approach towards me and the non-Christian people who frequent this blog.
 This kind of behavior will not be tolerated and will result in a permanent ban.

 My writing is direct and pointed and so is my response to comments.
 Please do not confuse my directness and pointedness with me attacking you or your religion.
-This is a grown-up blog, so cries that I offended you or “attacked” your religion will fall on deaf ears.
+This is a grown-up blog, so crying that I offended you or “attacked” your religion will fall on deaf ears.

 If you can play by these rules, I hope you will become a part of our community and join the discussion.

 Here’s one thing I have learned over the years: most Evangelical zealots will ignore the comment policy.
 They think they have a right to say anything they want because they think they speak for God.
 But, invoking the name of God carries no weight here.
 If God really wants to speak to me, I am sure he doesn’t need you to carry the message.
 God knows where I am and he can speak to me any time he wants.
 So far, God has not said a word.
 Either he is busy, mad at me, taking a shit, or doesn’t exist.
-I am going with the last one.
+I am going with the latter.